-See last week’s post, “Adventures of a Computational Biologist in the Genome Space,” for Part 1 of Dr. Koonin’s musings on the importance of computational analysis in biomedical discovery.
+See last week’s guest post, “Adventures of a Computational Biologist in the Genome Space,” for Part 1 of Dr. Koonin’s musings on the importance of computational analysis in biomedical discovery.

 While the genomic revolution rolls on, a new one has been quietly fomenting over the last decade or so, only to take over the science of microbiology in the last couple of years.